CiscoDevNet/terraform-provider-intersight/website/docs/d/network_element_summary.html.markdown

 * `out_of_band_mac`:(string) The MAC address of the network Element out-of-band management interface.
 * `part_number`:(string) Part number of the switch.
 * `presence`:(string) This field indicates the presence (equipped) or absence (absent) of the associated component or hardware.
+* `reserved_vlan_start_id`:(int) The reserved VLAN start ID of the Network Element.
+A block of 128 VLANs are reserved for internal use and cannot be used for carrying network traffic.
 * `revision`:(string) This field displays the revised version of the associated component or hardware (if any).
 * `rn`:(string) The Relative Name uniquely identifies an object within a given context.
 * `serial`:(string) This field displays the serial number of the associated component or hardware.